 "What type of music do you play?"
 Hermione asked curiously.

-"Lots of different kinds," Sam told her, grinning at the way Draco was eyeing Caroline.
+"Lots of different kinds," Sam told her, smirking at the way Draco was eyeing Caroline.
 "We try not to limit ourselves to one style."

 "We can say that we don't do well with rap and hard rock," Jenna said with a little sigh.
 Caroline and Samantha chuckled.